The liver is the second largest organ in the human body and represents the body’s main filtration, excretion, and detoxification system.

 Many liver detoxification products are also sold as weight loss product, green tea is a good example.

-However, there are no evidence to support this claims.
+However, there is no evidence to support these claims.
 In fact, some supplements can do the opposite.

-If you’re serious about losing weight or getting flat tummy, there are a number of solutions that truly works.
-Products like Flat belly detox, flat belly flush and lean belly detox have 100% field record with positive reviews from customers.
+If you’re serious about losing weight or getting a flat tummy, there are a number of solutions that truly work.
+Products like Flat belly detox, flat belly flush, and lean belly detox have 100% field record with positive reviews from customers.

 All the products listed above are specially made to help you lose weight without spending long hours at the gym and it comes with no side effects.